 1. Is the MSP the right size for your company, and is your company the right size for the MSP?

 Will your company be one of hundreds or thousands of nameless customers, or will your MSP get to know your employees by name, as you get to know them?
 The level of service you receive may depend on this.
 The right sized MSP will ensure that every client from FP200 companies, to small and medium sized businesses, receive the same exceptional level of service.
 Making sure they are the right fit for your business will ensure you receive the highest level of service for your investment.

-To find out more about how Cover-All Managed IT Services can help your business achieve its objectives, give us a call today at 1-833-268-3788, or visit our website at: https://www.msp.cover-all.ca/
+To find out more about how Cover-All Managed Cloud and IT Services can help your business achieve its objectives, give us a call today at 1-833-268-3788, or visit our website at: https://www.msp.cover-all.ca/